AI-Data-Entrepreneurship-Program/application-verte/backend/readme.txt

 # This backend server has been created for an app offering an information feed for adopting sustainable behaviors (actions, good news, scientific facts)

-#This project contains : the server and the recommender system
+#This project contains :
+- the server
+- the recommender system
+- the xlsx file of actions

 ###################################
 ###################################